• Learning Center

 Live chat support

 By embedding a live chat widget on websites or mobile apps, companies can offer instant help without the delays associated with email or phone support.
-This immediate response capability enhances customer experiences, as clients can get quick answers to their questions or solutions to their problems.

 Email-based support